ctuning/reproduce-ck-paper/README.md

 ck pull repo:ck-analytics

 ##########################################################
-# Reproducible experiments:
+# Reproducible experiments (collaboratively validate assumption
+# and report unexpected behavior for further analysis):

 1) Validating that threshold filter needs run-time adaptation to achieve best performance and energy usage depending on the type of image:

 To reproduce/validate expectation:

+> cd script/reproduce-filter-speedup

 > python reproduce1.py

 # From ipython notebook (check that CK is installed as python module):